helium/HIP/0051-helium-dao.md

 **We propose two significant changes to the reward buckets**

-### 1. Remove division between PoC and DC reward buckets

-After HIP-10, the vast majority of DC rewards are reallocated to the LoRaWAN PoC, which has made the distinction between the buckets nominal.
-Given this reality, we propose a merging of the two rewards buckets.

-The value of the bucket will equal the combined value of the existing DC and PoC buckets and will be adjusted along with all other rewards buckets on the existing rewards schedule.

-Existing reward curve by reward type:

-![existing reward curve][existing-reward-curve]

-The new reward bucket would be a combination of the “Network Data Transfer” and “Proof-of-Coverage” rewards above.

-### 2. Split PoC rewards between wireless protocols based on a quadratic equation that accounts for DCs burned and active devices per DNP
+### Split PoC rewards between wireless protocols based on a formula that accounts for DCs burned and active devices per DNP

 The success of the Helium network is contingent on its ability to find real world applications that burn data credits via data transfer activity.
 Therefore,